williameboyd2/sql-reporting-portfolio/attendance-reconciliation-case-study/README.md

 # Attendance Reconciliation by Scan Date

 ## Business Problem
-The standard attendance report did not fully answer our operational need for reconciling general admission events where voucher-style tickets could be redeemed across multiple performances.
+The standard attendance report did not fully answer the operational need for reconciling general admission events where voucher-style tickets could be redeemed across multiple performances.

 ## Goal
 Build a report that shows: